 Each year all children in the EYFS 2 and KS 1 complete a child survey which seeks their views about; how involved they are with their learning, how happy and safe they feel at school, how well they are listened to and trusted to do things on their own and how they think their parents feel about the school.
-This survey is analysed by the PHSE co-ordinator and the EMA co-ordinator to assess strengths and areas for development and to plan actions for the future.
+This survey is analysed to assess strengths and areas for development and to plan actions for the future.

 The Rule of Law: The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour, through school assemblies and PSHCE.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police Officers and the Fire Service are regular parts of our calendar and help reinforce this message.
 Children have all signed up to their class charter too; this outlines the rights and responsibilities of everyone within the class and around the school.

-At the beginning of each academic year Children re-visit classroom rules and spend time thinking about “WMG” behavior at school.
+At the beginning of each academic year Children re-visit school charter and spend time thinking about “WMG” behavior at school.

 Mutual Respect: Our school ethos and behaviour policy revolve around our Super Skills, Rights Respecting behavior and celebrating cultural diversity.
 Pupils have been part of discussions and assemblies related to what this means and how it is shown.
-RRS posters around the school promote respect for others and this is reiterated through our classroom and learning rules, as well as our behaviour policy.
-Each week, two children from each class are nominated for an award linked to one of these values; they receive recognition in our “Golden Assembly” and are invited to have ‘Tea with the Head’?
-During Black History Month we join people around the country as they celebrate the contributions that black people and people from many other cultures have made to British society.
+RRS posters around the school promote respect for others and this is reiterated through our classroom charters, as well as our behaviour policy.
+Each week,one child from each class are nominated for an award linked to one of these values; they receive recognition in our “Golden Assembly” and are invited to have ‘Tea with the Head’ During Black History Month we join people around the country as they celebrate the contributions that black people and people from many other cultures have made to British society.
 We have special assemblies, dance, music, or storytelling workshops and “Achievers Week” where the children’s learning centres on the achievements and positive contributions of all the different cultures represented in our schools community.